 2. Engage candidates before sending assessments to explain the advantages of a testing platform.
 Communicate that the online coding test is a unique way for the candidate to showcase their programming skills to the hiring manager.
 What candidate doesn’t want an opportunity to flaunt their abilities to the person deciding whether to hire them?
 Highlight points like:

 3. Get your process down pat.
 Take advantage of the fact that your organization operates with more sophistication.
 The same way individual contributors start to specialize in their respective roles, hiring team members should specialize in how they contribute to the recruiting process.
-Hiring managers can take a step back and allow recruiters to shoulder more of the screening process using coding tests, and spend more time digging into running great onsite technical interviews.
+Hiring managers can take a step back and allow recruiters to shoulder more of the screening process using online coding tests, and spend more time digging into running great onsite technical interviews.

 “Because so many people touch our recruiting processes across different teams and offices, it’s important that our screening process is scalable and repeatable and that we treat each candidate fairly.”